New Orleans Physical Therapy Programs

 Students interested in schools with a physical therapy program in New Orleans are limited to two choices that are within a 15-minute drive of the city's center.
 This article focuses on the clinical practice and courses required to complete programs at these schools.
 Also included is a table of facts and figures about each college.

-- Delgado Community College is located roughly five miles from downtown New Orleans and offers a physical therapist assistant associate degree.
+- Delgado Community College is located less than 1.5 miles from downtown New Orleans and offers a physical therapist assistant associate degree.
 Delgado is Louisiana's oldest community college and offers a variety of allied health programs.

-- Another option for physical therapy students is Louisiana State University Health Sciences Center - New Orleans, which is only about a mile from the central area of the city.
+- Another option for physical therapy students is Louisiana State University Health Sciences Center - New Orleans, which is found within the city's limits.
 At this school, students can complete a Doctor of Physical Therapy and participate in the LSUHSC Outpatient Physical Therapy Clinic.

 Delgado Community College